John Nassivera: Academic career

 Nassivera, in his later life, returned to literary studies, the history of religion, and non-fiction writing.
 His Ph.D. dissertation was in medieval studies and was titled Amo Ergo Sum: A Retrospection of Medieval Secular and Spiritual Lyricism and is available on line.
 The work is a study of the transition from pagan to Christian ideas of love and the role that forms of proto-psychology played in both secular and religious poetry.
 His most recent books are The Devil's Dictionary for an Ungodly Age and God.org: Why Religion Really Matters.
-He has authored thwe book Sacred Stones, Sacrifice and Scandal: Temple Mount, Golgotha, and the Kaaba and their role in world peace.
+He has authored the book Sacred Stones, Sacrifice and Scandal: Temple Mount, Golgotha, and the Kaaba and their role in world peace.
 He has published in such monthly journals as Echos du Monde Classique, The Mediterranean Review, The Boston University Journal, Paideuma, and America.
-Nassivera has received awards from the National Endowment for the Arts, Canada Council on the Humanities, and has received a Lifetime Achievement Award from the Vermont Arts Council.
-He writes regular Commentary pieces in the Pulitzer Prize winning paper The Rutland Herald.
+Nassivera has received awards from the National Endowment for the Arts, Canada Council on the Humanities, and has received a Walter Cerf Award from the Vermont Arts Council.
+He writes regular Commentary pieces on religion and society in the Pulitzer Prize winning paper The Rutland Herald.